conversejs/converse.js/docs/source/configuration.rst

 * Default: ``false``

-When set to ``true``, then users will not be prompted to provide nicknames for chat rooms.
+When set to ``true``, then users will not be prompted to provide nicknames for chatrooms.
 Instead, the node part of a user's JID (i.e. JID = node@domain/resource) will be used.
-If the user's nickname is already taken by another user in the chat room, then an integer will be added to make it unique.
+If the user's nickname is already taken by another user in the chatroom, then an integer will be added to make it unique.

 So, for example, if john@example.com joins a chatroom, his nickname will automatically be "john".
 If now john@differentdomain.com tries to join the